 Has performed more than 200 heart and lung transplant procedures.

 Serves as co-chair on the Bipartisan Policy Center’s Health Project.

 Currently holds the position of adjunct professor of surgery at Vanderbilt University’s School of Medicine.
 Frist is also a clinical professor of surgery at Meharry Medical College.

-While in the U.S. Senate, chaired the Subcommittee on Public Health and Safety and the Subcommittee on African Affairs.
-Also served on the Budget Committee, the Foreign Relations Committee and the Health, Education, Labor and Pensions Committee.
+While in the US Senate, chaired the Subcommittee on Public Health and Safety and the Subcommittee on African Affairs.
+Also served on the Budget; Foreign Relations; and Health, Education, Labor and Pensions Committees.

 1986-1993 - Founder and director of the multi-organ transplantation program at Vanderbilt University, the Vanderbilt Transplant Center.